Will You Regret Choosing Creative Freedom Over MONEY?

 Don’t let anyone fool you into thinking a four-hour workweek will do it.
 Or you can outsource your creativity to a low-wage virtual assistant in a third-world country or AI.

-Acquiring high subscription numbers, conversions, and recurring revenue selling how-to courses takes effort, so don’t let anyone pitch you a magic, simple alternative approach — for a fee.
+Acquiring high subscription numbers, conversions, and recurring revenue from selling how-to courses takes effort, so don’t let anyone pitch you a magic, simple alternative approach- for a fee.

 There is no easy way out!

-The difference between prolific content creators like Tim Denning, Ayodeji Awosika, or any other up-and-coming guru and me is that they are strategic in their efforts and put in the right mix of effort. — I don’t,
+The difference between prolific content creators like Tim Denning, Ayodeji Awosika, or any other up-and-coming guru and me is that they are strategic and put in the right mix of effort. — I don’t,

 I choose to lollygag on my sailboat, cycle in the park with a buddy, reclaim old furniture, and invest countless fleeting moments waiting for Allah knows what.
 Mid-day naps and power cuddling with my lovi are the best.